terjeio/grblHAL/drivers/MSP432E401Y/README.md

 Default pin assignments matches the [CNC BoosterPack](https://github.com/terjeio/CNC_Boosterpack).

-**NOTE:** Inital coding and testing complete, code to be released later.
+**NOTE:** How to build instructions to be added later.
+Eg. FreeRTOS has to be built as a library and linked to.

 ---
-2018-12-08
+2018-12-17